 Architecture is defined as the Science of Space Making.
 It is also the fabrication of shelter, the third primary right of mankind.
-Hence, the impact architecture has on mankind cannot be expressed, but can only be experienced.
+Hence, the impact of experiencing architecture on mankind cannot be expressed, but can only be experienced.

 The ecstasy of peeping below from the twentieth floor of a high-rise building, the rough texture of earthen walls, remains of ancient structures of ancestors leave an indelible mark for centuries to come.